 Upon a vacancy of the office of President, the Vice President shall assume the office of President.

-Vacancies in the office of Vice President, Secretary, and Treasurer shall be filled by appointment of the Executive Committee at a meeting called by the President; or, in the absence of the President, by the Vice President, at which at least five (5) members of the Executive Committee are present.
+Vacancies in the office of Vice President and Treasurer shall be filled by appointment of the Executive Committee at a meeting called by the President; or, in the absence of the President, by the Vice President, at which at least four (4) members of the Executive Committee are present.

-Unexpired Terms: Following an announcement of an officer that they will be leaving their position prior to the end of their term, or due to other circumstances creating an unexpected vacancy, the unexpired term will be filled as follows: The position of President will be filled as noted in 4(a); for vacancies in the positions of Vice-President and Secretary, the officer in the position(s) below will advance.
+Unexpired Terms: Following an announcement of an officer that they will be leaving their position prior to the end of their term, or due to other circumstances creating an unexpected vacancy, the unexpired term will be filled as follows: The position of President will be filled as noted in 4(a); for vacancy of the position of Vice-President, the Treasurer will advance.
 To fill the unexpired term of the position of Treasurer, members in good standing who previously submitted a Statement of Interest shall be considered first, through procedures identified above (4b).

 Every attempt shall be made to have officers maintain a north/south regional balance in the rotation and succession of officers through the officer positions.